-The benefit of Mr. Manafort’s plea agreement is actually the dismissal of the other five counts that he was charged with.
-If he was convicted of those five counts then his statutory maximum penalty would have been sixty-five years and the guideline sentence of 210-262 months would have been a lawful sentence.
+The benefit of Paul Manafort’s plea agreement is actually the dismissal of the other five counts that he was charged with.
+If he was convicted of those five counts then his statutory maximum penalty would have been sixty-five years.
+The guideline sentence of 210-262 months would have been a lawful sentence.
 In sum, his plea agreement calls for a sentence of no more than 120 months.

 If anyone is still reading this please know that this is not the end of the story.
 Mr. Manafort has cooperated with the US Attorney’s office and provided information involving the misconduct of others (I wonder who the “others” are…).
 Because he is cooperating, there is a provision in the guidelines for him to have his sentence reduced within a year for providing substantial assistance.
 I’m sure his cooperation will also cause him to receive a concurrent sentence on the charges he is pending sentencing on in Virginia.
 Ultimately, I believe Mr. Manafort will spend maybe five years in prison, give or take.

-Please know there are many complexities to this plea agreement that I simply did not have time to discuss, like the “grouping” of counts and the forfeiture provisions.
+Please know there are many complexities to this plea agreement that I simply did not have time to discuss.
+For example, the “grouping” of counts and the forfeiture provisions.

 Remember, if you are facing federal criminal charges give us a call.
 If you have one shot, make it your best!